xsandbox/virtkick-website/source/blog/2015/2015-03-31-virtkick-vps-management-limited-release-progress.md

 Want to awesomize your business with Virtkick?
 We just need a few technical details and some information about your business -  just [shoot me an email](mailto:mirek@virtkick.com) and we'll work together on deploying Virtkick for your business.

-Thanks for reading [follow our Twitter](http://twitter.com/virtkick) and stay tuned.
+Thanks for reading [follow our Twitter](http://twitter.com/virtkick) and stay tuned for more info.

 With the registration system in place soon, the Virtkick-powered Spring 2015 will be legendary!